Blog > Productivity > How Low Software Utilization Costs Your Company Time and Money

 For every new tool you implement, we recommend that you follow a clear software rollout plan that includes goal clarification, proactive communication, and documented timelines.

-Internal department and team software reviews
+2. Internal department and team software reviews

+Encourage budget holders at least once a year (if not twice a year) to review all software expenses.
 Budget holders need to dig deeper and survey their team about different tools because while there might be initial adoption, continued utilization is a different story altogether.

-Interdepartmental tool consolidation
+3. Interdepartmental tool consolidation

 A CTO or CFO might be able to get different departments working together to consolidate tool usage and strategize optimization.
 For example, you might be able to save money by getting different teams on the same project management software, rather than allowing each team to choose their own.
-Just be sure that the only frustration will come from having to migrate, and that you won’t force teams to give up important features.

-GoLinks dashboard for tracking software utilization
+4. GoLinks dashboard for usage monitoring

 With the GoLinks dashboard, you can easily keep track of what web applications are getting utilized.
 Go links are short, intuitive links for internal use (for example, go/help could redirect to a help desk software).